This article was first published in January of 2019

 Alright, I’ll stop!
 Positive things were happening, too.
 Titian was painting a series of small madonnas in Italy.
 Guru Nanak was forging the beginnings of the Sikh faith in India and in Istanbul they were wearing the finest clothing ever fashioned by human hands; the beginnings of brocade and cashmere along with gold and silver-plated threads.
 Not bad, but then times got pretty grim for many people.
-Perhaps the passing of Leonardo da Vinci in the spring of 1519 signaled an end to the older period of high ideals that the 1400s were known for.
-He died at the Vatican and left instructions for 60 beggars to follow his coffin through the streets during the funeral procession.
+Perhaps the passing of Leonardo da Vinci in the spring of 1519 signaled an end to the older period of high ideals of the 1400s.
+When he died he left instructions for 60 beggars to follow his coffin through the streets during the funeral procession.
 He was trying to tell something to all of us.

 Just to make a dark story darker, if you cast a birth chart for the USA’s birthday of July 4th, 1776 (and look at the current transits) you will see that during this year and the next we are experiencing what’s called a Pluto Return; when Pluto is back where it was in the sky when we signed the Declaration of Independence.
 Not a lot is known about a Pluto Return since it doesn’t happen in the course of one lifetime, but we can surmise that the dark side will be revealed.

 The hardest time for this grand combination will be January through March of 2020.
 Laws enacted during this period could signal a wave of oppression for future generations.